-The “Ellis Act” (download copy of law) is a state law which says that landlords have the unconditional right to evict tenants to “go out of business.”
+The “Ellis Act” (download a copy of the law) is a state law which says that landlords have the unconditional right to evict tenants to “go out of business.”
 For an Ellis eviction, the landlord must remove all of the units in the building from the rental market, i.e., the landlord must evict all the tenants and cannot single out one tenant (for example, with low rent) and/or remove just one unit out of several from the rental market.
 The Ellis Act is included in the just causes for eviction under the Rent Ordinance as Section 37.9(a)13).

 Ellis Act evictions generally are used to change the use of the building.
 Most Ellis evictions are used to convert rental units to condominiums, using loopholes in the condo law.
 If your Ellis eviction is intended to convert the apartments to condos see the “Condo & TIC Conversions” section.
 Also, Ellis evictions are used to convert multi-unit buildings into single family homes that are mansions.
 For fighting these, see “Mergers & Demolitions.”